Connectslide121/Image-search-app/README.md

 # Image Search App

 An image search app that uses Unsplash API.
+It has a limit of 50 searches/hour.

 Try it [here](https://connectslide121.github.io/Image-search-app/)